 Students have the right to accept or refuse any part of their financial aid package.
-If the student rejects any part of his/her financial aid package, it may affect other aid offered.
+If the student rejects any part of their financial aid package, it may affect other aid offered.
 Students may not receive financial aid from more than one school while enrolled at two or more schools for the same time period.
-Students must attend college at least half-time (six undergraduate credit hours) in order to be considered for most financial aid.
+Students must attend college at least half-time (six undergraduate credit hours) to be considered for most financial aid.

-It is the student's responsibility to inform the Financial Aid Office of any changes to information provided on the financial aid application.
+The students are responsible for informing the Financial Aid Office of any changes to the information provided on the financial aid application.
 Any change in the availability of funds or a student's academic performance may change the award package.
 If a student's financial aid application is estimated or incomplete, the student will be responsible for any charges that may occur if the estimated financial aid indicated is incorrect or the application remains incomplete.
-Students receiving state and/or federal aid are required to maintain satisfactory academic progress as detailed in the Satisfactory Academic Progress section of this catalog.

-Aviator College students receiving financial aid have the right to, but not limited to:
+Students receiving state and/or federal aid are required to maintain satisfactory academic progress as detailed in this catalog's Satisfactory Academic Progress section.
+Aviator College students receiving financial aid have the right to, but are not limited to:

-- Information on all financial aid assistance available to them. - Contact information for Aviator College's financial aid office. - Deadlines and procedures for submitting financial aid applications. - Information on cost of attendance. - Details of how financial aid recipients are selected by the various programs and how eligibility is determined. - The details of the type and amount of assistance they qualify for in their individual financial aid package.
+- Information on all financial aid assistance available to them. - Contact information for Aviator College's financial aid office. - Deadlines and procedures for submitting financial aid applications. - Information on cost of attendance. - Details of how the various programs select financial aid recipients and how eligibility is determined.

-- Information relating to interest rates, repayment amounts, date(s) repayment begins, length of repayment schedule, and what cancellation or deferment options are available. - Know when they receive their financial aid. - Reconsideration of their financial aid package if they feel a mistake has been made or if personal circumstances change.
+- The details of the type and amount of assistance they qualify for in their financial aid package. - Information relating to interest rates, repayment amounts, the date(s) repayment begins, the length of the repayment schedule, and what cancellation or deferment options are available. - Know when they receive their financial aid. - Reconsideration of their financial aid package, if they feel a mistake, has been made or if personal circumstances change.